-- 455 Importantly, the HOLSEA-NL data set also includes all adjustment specifications for originally demoted/rejected samples so that each decision can be re-evaluated per sample.
+Importantly, the HOLSEA-NL data set includes all adjustment specifications also for originally demoted/rejected samples so that each decision can be re-evaluated per sample.
 Additional annotations on this are in note fields.
-This extension of the HOLSEA workbook improves the usability of the workbook and data set and is of particular relevance when evaluating the type of indicator a sample represents.
-For example, the RSL value of SLIP and ULD samples include the vertical adjustment for tidal amplitude to plot palaeo-MSL, and the palaeo-MHW is provided for all samples that are graded to the palaeo-MHW. - 460 Otherwise, only the standard palaeo-GWL is documented.
-Documenting the palaeo-GWL enables the use of the dataset for relative water-level rise reconstructions throughout the Holocene coastal plain and its subsectors, and for spatial-temporal analysis thereof (e.g., sea-level history, subsidence regime, accommodation attribution, coastal prism architecture).
+This extension of the HOLSEA workbook improves the usability of workbook and data set and is of particular relevance when evaluating the type of indicator a sample represents.
+For example, only the RSL value of SLIP-samples includes the vertical adjustment for tidal amplitude to plot palaeo-MSL, while the palaeo-MHW is provided for all samples that are graded to the palaeo-MHW.
+Otherwise only the standard palaeo-GWL is documented.
+Documenting the palaeo-GWL enables the use of the dataset for relative water-level rise reconstructions throughout the Holocene coastal plain and its subsectors, and for spatial-temporal analysis (e.g., sea-level history, subsidence regime, accommodation attribution, coastal prism architecture).